luisvinicius167/mockstate/README.md

 import {setActions} from 'mockstate';

 setActions({
-  // each function receive the state as first argument
+  // each action receive the state as first argument
   increment: (state, n) => {
     //Always return Promise.
     return new Promise((resolve, reject) => {